David Kwong: Public speaking

 Kwong has given several TED Talks and regularly speaks on the principles of illusion.
 His main stage TED Talk on magic and puzzles was coordinated with hiding a secret message in The New York Times crossword puzzle.
 In 2017, he wrote the book Spellbound: Seven Principles of Illusion to Captivate Audiences and Unlock the Secrets of Success.

 Puzzles

+The Puzzle Room with David Kwong debuted on May 11, 2026.
+One of Netflix's first original video podcasts, each week Kwong challenges a pair of celebrity to solve puzzles and play games.
+He finishes each episode with a feat of mentalism or magic.

 Kwong's first crossword puzzle, a joint construction with his friend Kevan Choset, was published in The New York Times on April 1, 2006.

-Kwong debuted his interactive online puzzle show "Inside the Box", hosted on Zoom, for the Geffen Playhouse in 2020.
+In 2020, Kwong debuted his interactive online puzzle show "Inside the Box", hosted on Zoom, for the Geffen Playhouse, garnering a Critic's Pick from The New York Times.